Realizability and tameness of fusion systems: Tameness of realizable fusion systems

-By assumption, $\calf=\calf_m$ is not realized by any finite group in $\KC$.
-Hence the same holds for $\calc^*=\calf_0$, and so $(\calc^*,\calc^*,H^*)\in\scrc$.
-For each $1\le i\le k$, $\calc_i^*$ is tamely realized by some known finite simple group by Proposition \ref{p:simple=>tame}, and so $\calc^*$ is tamely realized by a product of known finite simple groups by Proposition \ref{p:prod.tame}(c).
-This is a contradiction, and we conclude that $\scrs=\emptyset$. \end{proof}
+For each $1\le i\le k$, $\calc_i^*$ is tamely realized by some known finite simple group by Proposition \ref{p:simple=>tame}, and so $\calc^*=\calf_0$ is tamely realized by a product of known finite simple groups by Proposition \ref{p:prod.tame}(c).
+Hence $\calf_i$ is tamely realized by a $p'$-reduced $\KC$-group for each $1\le i\le m$.
+This contradicts our assumption on $\calf=\calf_m$, and we conclude that $\scrs=\emptyset$. \end{proof}

 Note that Theorem \ref{ThA} is just Theorem \ref{t:E.real} without mentioning tameness.

 We now list some special cases of Theorem \ref{t:E.real}.